csp9sm/Jeapordy/README.md

-# Jeapordy
+# Jeopardy
-Creating a website a jeapordy game
+Creating a website a Jeopardy game